 While some careers require a specific undergraduate major, many do not.
 Nursing and Accounting are examples of careers which require a specific undergraduate major.
 Meanwhile, a degree in Liberal Arts (for example, History, Humanities, Chicano/a Studies) might take you in several directions.

-You can begin exploring the connection between majors and careers by attending a Choosing a Major/Choosing a Career workshop or viewing it online.
+You can begin exploring the connection between majors and careers by attending a Choosing a Major/Choosing a Career workshop.
+Undeclared or undecided on your major?
+Sign up for Freshman Fridays at the Career Center.
 Find a general description of the majors, careers, and career options at What Can I Do with This Major?

 With this information, you may be ready to declare your major or make a decision about your career, but if you are still uncertain or have questions, you may want to make an appointment with a career counselor for guidance through the decision process.

 Every Spring semester, the Career Center hosts a special workshop series for Freshman and Sophomore students who are undecided, undeclared, or thinking of changing their majors.

 In the 4-week Freshman Fridays program, students will have the opportunity to:

 - Discover majors & careers that are the best fit

 - Find out personal strengths and how to use them in college